JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 While Linux supports multiple executable file formats, the most commonly used format on Linux is the Executable and Linkable Format (ELF).
-The ELF standard was published by the UNIX System Laboratories, and was intended to provid a single executable format that would "extend across multiple operation environments" (UNIX System Laboratories, 2001).
+The ELF standard was published by the UNIX System Laboratories, and was intended to provid a single executable format that would "extend across multiple operating environments" (UNIX System Laboratories, 2001).

-ELF defines three different object types: relocatable files, executable files, and shared objects.
+ELF defines three different object types: **relocatable files**, **executable files**, and **shared objects**.
 Relocatable files are designed to be combined with other object files by the linker to produce executable or shared object files.
 Executable files are designed to be invoked via `execve()`.
 Shared object files are designed to be linked, either by the linker at build time, or at load time by the dynamic linker.
 Shared object files allow for code to be referenced via shared libraries.

 The ELF format is comprised of two complementary views.

-The first view, linking view, is comprised of the program sections.
+**The first view, linking view**, is comprised of the program sections.
 Sections group various aspects such as code and data into congiuous regions within the the ELF file.
 The linker is responsible for concatenating duplicate sections when linking multiple object files.
 For example, if object file `foo.o` defines a funcion `foo()` and a variable `x`, and object file `bar.o` defines a function `bar()` and a variable `y`, the linker would produce an object file whose code section contained functions `foo()` and `bar()` and whose data section contained variables `x` and `y`.

 The ELF specification defines special sections that are allocated for specific tasks, such as holding code or read-only data.
 These special sections can be identified by leading dot in their name.
 Developers are also free to define their own custom sections.

-A sampling of some common special sections and their usage is describled below:
+A sampling of some common special sections and their usage is describled below.

 - `.text` Holds executable instructions.

-- `.bss` Holds uninitialized, i.e. initialized to zero, dat.
-Since all of the variables in the this section have the same value, zero, they aren't physically stored in the file.
+- `.bss` Holds uninitialized, i.e. initialized to zero, data.
+Since all of the variables in this section have the same value, zero, they aren't physically stored in the file.
 When the file is loaded, the corresponding memory region is zeroed.

 - `.data` Holds initialized data.

 - `.rodata` Holds read-only data.

 - `.strtab` A string table containing a NULL-terminated string of each symbol or section name.
 The first and last entries are NULL bytes.

 - `.symtab` A symbol table containing entries for locating symbols.
 Includes the symbol name, as an index into `.strtab` sections, the symbol type, the symbol size, etc.